chaowlert/base64url/README.md

 base64url
 =========

-Library for url-compatible base64 encoding/decoding
+Library for url-compatible base64 encoding/decoding.
+Base64 generated from this library is sortable, so it can be use as key.
+And there is no padding, so generated text is more clean.

 ####1.
 Basic encoding/decoding
 basic encoding/decoding from string